iamlevis/pytezza/flashcards/README.md

 - Choose from available flashcard sets on the home page.
 - A preloaded set of U.S. states and capitals.
 - Add new sets by dropping a JSON file into the `data` directory.
+- Flashcards are shown in random order each time you view a set.
+- The states set includes an interactive U.S. map that highlights the state for each question.

 ## Running